Frequently Asked Questions

 What do you mean by Cashless Hospitalization?

-Difference between Health Insurance & Critical Illness policies?
+What is the difference between Health Insurance & Critical Illness policies?

 How is Critical Illness cover different from normal health insurance?